On this page

 Introductory

 Acceptable and appropriate usages continue to change.
 Some usages are not only contestable but in fact highly contested.
-Sometimes, every possible option has a drawback.
+Sometimes, every available option has a drawback.

 The broad principle to be followed is that authors should choose words that as far as possible don’t reinforce harmful stereotypes or assumptions, don’t marginalise people, and don’t deny or disrespect their individuality, choices, or culture.